dmbarbour/wikilon/docs/EmbeddedLiteralObjects.md

 Anyhow, the important bit is that the resulting object can be evaluated statically, and is self-describing for rendering and further update options.

+# Utilization of ELO in Wikilon Filesystem

+It seems ELOs may be a pretty good fit as the basis for all stateful resources in Wikilon's [auxiliary state model](StateModels.md).
+In this case, the embedding is trivial!
+The objects are simply kept as plain old bytecode.